 HIGH VOLTAGE CONNECTORS AND CABLES

-PHYSICAL Instruments offers a wide range of high-voltage connectors, high-voltage shielded coaxial and unshielded cables, as well as a very high quality assembly and crimping service.
+PHYSICAL Instruments offers a wide range of high-voltage connectors, high-voltage shielded coaxial and unshielded cables from our supplier HIVOLT.de, as well as a very high quality assembly and crimping service.
 Download our full catalog here.

 HIGH VOLTAGE CABLES

-Our range of high voltage connectors and cables is recommended for a variety of applications, including:
+Our range of high voltage connectors and cables from our supplier HIVOLT.de is recommended for a variety of applications, including:

 - High voltage electronics and wiring of power boxes,